vlasscontreras/php-trainer/README.md

 When a class needs to interact with another class without breaking the OCP, we make use of decorators.

-Decorators are classes which constructors wrap another objects who are intances of the same interface, and add behavior to have this wrapped object into account.
+Decorators are classes in which constructors wrap another object who are instances of the same interface and add behavior to have this wrapped object into account.

 ```php
 $oilChange = new OilChangeDecorator(new BasicInspection());